 Financial aid based on federal and institutional eligibility formulas is granted for one academic year only.
-The College Scholarship Service PROFILE Application and the Free Application for Federal Student Aid (FAFSA) must be submitted each year you are applying for financial aid.
+The CSS Profile Application and the Free Application for Federal Student Aid (FAFSA) must be submitted each year you are applying for financial aid.
 Renewal awards are based on continued demonstrated financial need and satisfactory academic progress toward a degree.

 Students who are suspended from the University as the result of a violation of the Student Code of Conduct or the Honor Code will forfeit eligibility for institutionally funded need-based grant assistance for additional semesters needed to complete an undergraduate degree.
 Academic scholarship recipients who are suspended from the University risk complete termination of the scholarship award.

 Under the Federal Higher Education Opportunity Act (HEOA), students who are convicted for any offense related to any federal or state law involving the possession or sale of illegal drugs will lose eligibility for any type of Title IV, HEA grant, loan or work-study assistance.

 Satisfactory Academic Progress Policy

 The financial aid office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60% of a payment period or term.
 The federal Title IV financial aid programs must be recalculated in these situations.